akinizer/MCMT/README.md

     *   Devastator: The worst nightmare of structures on wheels
     *   ColossusOfRhodes: The wonder of Rhodes animated to join ranks
     *   Onigami: Amphibious demolition vehicle that annihilates units when implodes or gets destroyed, that can also help in fishing
-    *   SolarBarge: Flying Legenday Siege Unit of Ra that rains death from above
+    *   Solar Barge: Flying Legendary Boat of Ra that rains sunfire missiles from above
     *   OxCartModelX: Exclusive ox cart that transport units
     *   Traveler's Ox Cart: Exclusive Ox Cart that serves many benefits to merchants i.e area heal, amphibious transportation, construct The Attractor, fortification with passengers
 *   **CyberTech Units:**